12 Best Dumbbell Oblique Exercises for a Stronger Core

 7. Dumbbell Windmills

-Dumbbell Windmills are a compound exercise that involves holding a dumbbell overhead while performing a side bend and rotation.
+Dumbbell windmills are a compound exercise that involves holding a dumbbell overhead and doing a side bend and rotation.
 The movement resembles the motion of a windmill, hence the name.

 This exercise engages multiple muscle groups simultaneously, including the obliques, shoulders, hips, and core.